melezhik/user/README.md

 ## managehome

-Create or delete home directory
+Create or delete home directory.

-One of two: yes|no. Default value is `on`.
+One of two: yes|no. Default value is `yes`.

 ## action